ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-29.md

 	} );
 	```

 * The format of the `imageStyle` has changed.
-It must now provide an information about the image types supporting a particular style.
+It must now provide information about the image types supporting a particular style.
 Read more about the {@link module:image/imagestyle~ImageStyleOptionDefinition}.

 	```js
 	// Before v29.0.0